Reading Graphic Organizers

 Graphic organizers can be used in all phases of learning from brainstorming ideas to presenting research findings.

 How to Use Graphic Organizers

-When using graphic organizers with early readers, teacher guidance may be necessary.
+Teacher guidance may be necessary when using graphic organizers with early readers.
 As readers progress, they may benefit from completing the organizers independently.

 Worksheets for Leveled Books, Serial Books, and Trade Book Lessons contain at least one graphic organizer specific to each book, but you can use any graphic organizer with any text to support comprehension.